sidoody/gpt-5.2-reasoning-ablation/README.md

 These files are designed to be quoted directly in README/blog/LinkedIn posts.

 Artifact policy:

-- tracked source code should stay clean and reproducible
-- generated study outputs are reproducible and can be regenerated locally
+* generated study outputs are committed and can be regenerated locally from `results/` and `scores/`
-- if you want immutable publication snapshots, tag a release and attach the exact generated report artifacts used in the write-up

 ## Discordant Case Audit Helper